Oluwaphemmy/Bible-quiz/README.md

 # Bible quiz
- A bible quiz web app to test a teenager's bible knowledge.
+ A bible quiz web app developed to test the bible knowledge of bible students.